future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 > **Warning**: This documentation is currently ahead of the implementation roadmap.

-[CoAP] is an **application layer protocol similar to HTTP** in its use (you can POST data onto a resource on a server that is identified by a URL) but geared towards IoT devices in its format and its security mechanisms.
+[CoAP] is an **application layer protocol similar to HTTP** in its use (eg. you could POST data onto a resource on a server that is identified by a URL) but geared towards IoT devices in its format and its security mechanisms.

 CoAP provides a versatile set of transports